 “Hansen’s disease, commonly known as leprosy, is one of the oldest infectious diseases with lots of stigma.
 That stigma is still very alive and creates so much fear.
 Antibiotics will treat the disease so it won’t progress, but once damage is done (for example, numbness caused by damage to peripheral nerves) then it is done.
 The disabilities are permanent.”

 She recently switched her colors from true blue and gold.

-“I practiced at UCLA Division of Dermatology for many years.
+“I practiced at UCLA’s division of dermatology for many years.
 When Dr. Tom Rea stepped down as director of the Hansen’s Disease Clinic at LAC+USC, it was an amazing opportunity for me, and an important decision.
-USC is growing, and it is exciting to be a part of that growth.
+USC is growing, and it’s exciting to be a part of that growth.
 I prefer being at a university, rather than private practice.
 I like research and teaching, and the university allows you to keep doing both.”

 She knows a lot about armadillos.

 “The bacteria that causes Hansen’s disease thrives in armadillos, and is transmitted from the armadillo to the person.
 The armadillo is being researched to better understand the disease and to advance treatments.
 We are still unsure how people get the disease, so a vaccine would prevent the disease.”

 She has something in common with 1950s actress Brigitte Bardot.